pascomnet/documentation/site/content/clients/desktop-userguide/_index.en.md

 ## Group Conferences

-It often happens that you have to quickly coordinate with contacts.
-In order not to occupy a conference room every time, there are the groups conferences.
+It is often the case, that you may have to quickly and effectively collaboration with your colleagues on the fly.
+In order prevent conference room login, availability and scheduling issues, the pascom client includes a group audio conferencing tool.

-For a group conference a group is needed.
+To start a group audio conference, a group is required.
 If you have not yet created a group, first create a new [Group]({{< relref "#groups">}}).

 ### Start/Join Group Conferences

-To start or join a group conference, simply call the appropriate group.
-The system will tell you all the necessary information about the conference, just like in a conference room.
+To start or join a group conference, simply call the desired group.
+The system will provide you with all the relevant information about the conference, just like in a conference room.

 ![Start Group Conference](group_conference_start.en.png?width=300px)

-If there are already colleagues in a group conference, this is indicated by the fact that the group is now highlighted in green.
-You can easily join by calling the group.
+If there are already colleagues in a group conference, this is indicated within the client by highlighting the group in green within the contact list.
+You can easily join the audio conference by calling the group.

 ![Group Conference Notification](group_conference_notification.en.png?width=300px)

 ### Active Group Conferences

-During the group conference a number of functions are available to you.
+During a group conference, a number of additional functions will become available.

 1. Group Chat
 2. Switch to Video Session
 3. Start Screensharing

-You can leave the Group Conference over the red phone Symbol.
+You can leave the Group Conference by clicking the red hangup button.

 ![Active Group Conference](group_conference_active.en.png?width=95%)